techidaily/site-ios-unlock/source/_posts/in-2024-reset-itunes-backup-password-of-apple-iphone-8-prevention-and-solution-by-drfone-ios.md

 We understand how frustrating it can be when your newly purchased Apple iPhone 8 does not unlock because of a passcode entry issue, and all you want to do is get the screen unlocked.
 At Wondershare, we strive to create meaningful differences in the lives of the people that use our software and keeping that in mind, we have a solution for you to unlock your Apple iPhone 8 passcode screen using Dr.Fone - Screen Unlock (iOS).

-### II.I Using Dr.Fone - Screen Unlock (iOS) to Unlock the Locked Apple iPhone 8

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZLb1ViO4WR8?si=g_aiHGNCd7eAvmDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaGNHfAT92w?si=bvHo1iYK2JBIPtRo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+### II.I Using Dr.Fone - Screen Unlock (iOS) to Unlock the Locked Apple iPhone 8

 ### Dr.Fone - Screen Unlock (iOS)